Jonathan Corwin was a judge in the Salem Witch Trials of 1692. He was also Judge John Hathorne’s brother-in-law and Sheriff George Corwin’s uncle.

 The advice proved too little too late because just a few weeks later, local Native-Americans, with the help of French soldiers from Canada, waged a brutal attack on the settlement of Casco, Maine, ultimately destroying it.
 Many colonists died and many houses were burned to the ground.
 The battle sparked months of intense fighting in the region.

-The Salem Witch Trials:
+Corwin’s Role in the Salem Witch Trials:

 When the Salem Witch Trials began in the spring of 1692, Jonathan Corwin and John Hathorne served as judges during the pre-trial examinations.
 On June 13, 1692, after Judge Nathaniel Saltonstall resigned from the Court of Oyer and Terminer, which was a special court set up specifically to hear the Salem Witch Trial Cases, Corwin was appointed as his replacement.